GRitchie1/AutomaticGreenhouse/README.md

 The PCBs are designed in [EASYEDA](https://easyeda.com/) and can be ordered from [JLC PCB](https://jlcpcb.com/).

 The parts for the PCBs can be found in the [Parts Lists](#parts-lists).

+## Networking
+The communication between the target nodes and the controller node will be handled using MQTT over Ethernet.

+The controller node will act as an MQTT broker and also as a client.
+Each of the target nodes will be provisioned with unique ID's by the controller node using the following procedure:
+1. Target node generates random ID, uses this as Client ID
+2. Target node sends "Connection Request" mqtt message to the controller node on topic greenhouse/{Client ID/connection.
+3. Target node begins listening on topic greenhouse/{Client ID}/response
+4. The Controller node verifies the target node can connect, and returns a new production ID on the topic greenhouse/{Client ID}/response
+5. The Target node stores this production ID in the EEPROM and uses this as it's client ID

+This procedure ensures that the Controller node can always identify the Target node even after restarts.
+It also means that if a Target node PCB is replaced, the new Target node PCB can be programmed with the correct client ID so that the data remains consistent for that unit.